Find changed Debian package config files with debsums

 sfc /scannow actually did was check the Windows system files (whoa) on your hard drive, against those on the (read-only) installation media.
 By calculating and comparing checksums, it can detect changed or corrupted files and replace them from disk.

 I always wanted something like this on my Ubuntu Linux desktop.
 I’m always installing random stuff and trying things out, editing files in the depths of the filesystem.
-Sometimes I want to just dump a list of pacakge files that I’ve changed.
+Sometimes I want to just dump a list of package files that I’ve changed.
 It’s easy enough to purge and reinstall fresh copies, but again, I want to know what I’ve changed from the original package install.
 I also want to see if I’ve removed (purposefully or accidentally, or negligently…) in case I need to restore them.

-As it turns out, there’s a really simple tool available to do this, and it’s
+As it turns out, there’s a really simple tool available to do this, and it’s called

 debsums.
-It’s likely already installed on your Debian-based Linux
+It’s likely already installed on your Debian-based Linux distribution.

 Pop open a shell and run it: